 Save-AzureVhd -Source http://mytestaccount.blob.core.windows.net/vhdstore/win7baseimage.vhd -LocalFilePath C:\vhd\MyWin7Image.vhd -StorageKey zNvcH0r5vAGmC5AbwEtpcyWCMyBd3eMDbdaa4ua6kwxq6vTZH3Y+sw==.

-Note: You can navigate through the account container on the Azure portal to find the correct URL for VHD.
+Note: You can navigate through the account container on the Azure portal to find the correct URL for the VHD.